Lrebaud/robi/README.md

 [![Python 3.7](https://img.shields.io/badge/python-3.7--3.10-blue)](https://www.python.org/downloads/release/python-360/)

-### Keys features:
+### Key features:
- * :shield: Robust control of the number of false positives by passing permuted datasets through the selection pipeline thousands of times (the more, the better).
+ * :shield: Robust control of the number of false positives by passing permuted datasets through the selection pipeline thousands of times (the more permuted datasets, the better).
 The proportion of false positive can be adjusted.
  * :heavy_plus_sign: Increased discovery rate via optimised feature selection.
  * :balance_scale: Reliable predictive power estimation through permutation tests instead of fixed thresholds.
- * :tada: Only select new information via control for confounders and correlation with known biomarkers.
+ * :tada: Selects only new information by controlling for confounders and correlations with known biomarkers.
  * :zap: Fast parallelized implementation that can leverage both CPU and GPU for extensive tests: you can easily evaluate tens of thousands of potential biomarkers with millions of permutations in a few minutes.